 Control Management

-Section titled “Control Management”The Control Scoping section is where you select which SCF controls apply to your organization and track their implementation progress.
+The Gap Analysis section is where you select which SCF controls apply to your organization, track their implementation progress, and assess maturity.
 This is the foundation of your compliance program.

-The Control Scoping Interface
+The Gap Analysis Interface

 Left Panel: Control List